NASA-IMPACT/veda-ingest-ui/README.md

 Deployment is handled by AWS Amplify

 # Architecture

-The application is designed to allow users to create and edit PRs in the veda-data repository.New PRs are created wwith a prefix of `'Ingest Request for [collectionName]'`.
+The application is designed to allow users to create and edit PRs in the veda-data repository.New PRs are created with a prefix of `'Ingest Request for [collectionName]'`.
 The branch name and file name of the json for these new PRs is set by the Collection Name field in the form after any non-alphanumeric characters are removed from the collection name:

 ```
 const fileName = 'ingestion-data/staging/dataset-config/${collectionName}.json`;
 const branchName = `feat/${collectionName}`;
 ```

 All API calls require users to be authenticated via AWS Cognito.
 The API then obtains a github token and makes the desired calls with the github token.

 Users are allowed to edit PRs starting with the prefix `'Ingest Request for '`.
 It is assumed that all PRs will have the appropriate json file in the standard filepath.
 The existing values in the json will be loaded into a form.
 A user can update those values and a new commit will be added to the PR with the new values.

 # Requirements